michael-lin01/MKS21X-FinalProject/README.md

 add animating for planes climbing the ladder rungs when doing long haul shortcuts

 DEV NOTES: =========================================================
-so i added dieRollManipulate mode instead so you play through game normally but only change is u can control which die roll you get by pressing backspace. java -cp lanterna.jar;.
+so i added dieRollManipulate mode instead so you play through game normally but only change is u can control which die roll you get by pressing Tab. java -cp lanterna.jar;.
 TerminalClass.java dieRollManipulate when in dieRollManipulate mode, you can press 'f' to have all the planes finish to test the leaderboard at the end